 After a barrage of criticism aimed at EE in the 1990s, some in the environmental education movement began to dress up their definitions with euphemisms.
-In some places economies.
+In some places environmental education has changed to "environmental literacy" and action has been softened to "participation."